What is decision-making psychology and what has it got to do with how we vote?

 5. Create an atmosphere of fear if you want people to vote conservative, but not too much

-Can you really use decision-making psychology to frighten people into voting for you?
+Can you really use the psychology of decision-making to frighten people into voting for you?
 Research suggests that when the public is fearful, they tend to vote for right-wing candidates.
-This can be in times of economic downfall, war, terror attacks, any kind of uncertainty.
+This can be in times of economic downfall, war, terror attacks, or any kind of uncertainty.
 However, if a conservative is in power and has not ‘solved’ the problem, the electorate will quickly turn.

 Moreover, there are other studies that show if you push the fear agenda too far, the public will start to examine what they read in more detail and search for the truth.
 So a fear-mongering campaign can actually backfire.

 6. Bad weather affects who you vote for

 There’s a widely held belief in the UK that rain affects Labour voters.
 But is this true?
 Well, yes and no. When turnout is high, left-wing candidates do well.

 However, in countries where it is difficult to vote, for instance, getting to the polling station or having to provide multiple forms of identity, bad weather can affect voters.
 And in particular, left-wing voters.